chrisjpalmer/chrisjpalmer.github.io/content/posts/parallelism_in_go_part_2.md

 }
 ```

+### Results

-With this new work function, I reran my test and here were my results:
+With this new work function, I reran my test and here were my results *(this time just on my WSL environment because I was getting lazy)*:

 ![](/images/cpubound5.png)